NathanGodey/nathangodey.github.io/_posts/2022-09-09-frequency_lm.md

 [On the Sentence Embeddings from Pre-trained Language Models (Li et al., 2020)](https://arxiv.org/pdf/2104.08821.pdf)

 [Whitening Sentence Representations for Better Semantics and Faster Retrieval (Su et al., 2021)](https://arxiv.org/pdf/2103.15316.pdf)

+*Thanks to Roman and Rian for their comprehensive feedback!*